Honours+ Supervisors

 1. To be physically present in Maastricht during November-May to regularly attend team meetings and be available for questions the students might have.
 We also recommend Supervisors to be on occasions available during some evenings, to help facilitating team meetings.

-2. To help getting the team off to a good start, we require all Supervisors to be present as well during the Honours+ Kick-off on November 2nd, 18.00-22.00 hrs.
-Prior to the Kick-Off, from 16:00-17:30 hrs there will be an introductory training meeting to inform (new) Supervisors on how to best supervise students doing interdisciplinary research.
+2. To help getting the team off to a good start, we require all Supervisors to be present as well during the Honours+ Kick-off on October 29th, 18.00-22.00 hrs.

-4. To support Supervisors in guiding the team and their learning process, we have organized a training programme, which consist of multiple workshops and an intervision session.
-Having attended all trainings, a Supervisor will be granted an official by UM’s rector approved certificate.
+3. To support Supervisors in guiding the team and their learning process, we have organized a training programme, which consist of multiple workshops and an intervision session.
+Having attended a specific set of trainings, a Supervisor will be granted an official by UM’s rector approved certificate.
 The trainings may also count towards a Supervisor’s CPD.

 H+ Supervisor Training Programme

-Every year, Honours+ organizes a special training programme for Supervisors, aimed at providing everyone with the knowledge and tools required for supporting our students the best way possible.
+Every year, Honours+ organizes a special training programme for Supervisors (together with other staff working with the EDLAB honours students), aimed at providing everyone with the knowledge and tools required for supporting our students the best way possible.

 We would like to point out that we highly appreciate everyone’s attendance at these events since it assures a high level of supervision during the Honours+ programme.
 Next to that, these events also bring Supervisors together to share thoughts and experiences.